The way you set up attribution analytics will help you answer the question: What value do my marketing channels and campaigns have?

 If you’ve only ever relied on your out-of-the-box last click attribution model, you may never know the full value of specific display campaigns or referral campaigns.
 They’re often not given enough credit on such models.
 But if you’re using something equally simple but in the opposite direction, like first click, perhaps you’re giving too much credit to “awareness” campaigns.

-Thinking about attribution analytics is simply attempting to add granularity to your marketing analytics and to spend money and time more wisely.
+attribution analytics is simply attempting to add granularity to your marketing analytics and to spend money and time more wisely.

 As an example, at CXL, we believed certain community and referral traffic was not valuable, because of the extremely low volume of conversions attributed to last-click.